 Pipe failures generally are the result of coincident or dependent failure mechanisms.
-A typical example of a failure event which results from coincident failure mechanisms is the case of erosion/corrosion damaged piping and water hammer; i.e., the piping system is subjected to wall thinning and when a water hammer occurs the piping splits open at the weakest point. n example of a failure event which results from dependent failure mechanisms is the case where pipe cracking originated in the transgranular mode and at some later time progressed in the intergranular mode.
+An example of a failure event which results from combined effects of degradation and damage mechanisms would be erosion/corrosion damaged piping and water hammer; e.g., a piping system subjected to wall thinning splits open at its weakest point when subjected to severe water hammer.
+An example of a failure event which results from dependent (or synergistic) degradation mechanisms would be where pipe cracking originates in a transgranular mode and progresses in the intergranular mode.
 Without the transgranular effect it could be feasible that the intergranular would effect would have been delayed or prevented.
 In this example the TGSCC effect could be viewed as the crack initiator 'catalyst.'
 The fact that the piping consisted of cold bent segments of IGSCC susceptible material contributed to the failure.